 What's new and what changes appear in Safari 11.0 for OS X El Capitan and macOS Sierra

-The new version of the browser brings some very important changes for users.
-First of all, Apple emphasizes on security and on user safety.
+The new version of the browser brings some very important changes for the users.
+First, Apple focus on security and on user safety.

 Websites that use SSL and do not have valid certificates, can not be accessed until after the user is aware of the danger they are exposed to.
 As compared to the previous version, the message is more obvious and involves two clicks instead of one to access the web page.